vidstack/vidstack.io/src/routes/docs/player/getting-started/editor-setup.md

 ```

 Events are a core part of working with the player library, so we highly recommend you resolve
-this by adding the following to your TypeScript configuration file:
+this by adding the following to your TypeScript configuration file,

 ```json:title=tsconfig.json:copy-highlight{3}
 {